fosterlab/PrInCE-Matlab/README.md

 ### 2. Format your data.

 #### Data files
-You may be making multiple csv files.
-They contain data from a single biological condition and one or more replicates.
-Each row (except for the header) is a chromatogram in the case of chromatographic experiments, but generally needs to be protein amount as measured across a fractionated gradient.
+You will be making multiple csv files, each containing data for all replicates and a one single biological condition.
+Each row, except for the header, is co-fractionation data for a single protein, e.g. a chromatogram.
 Each file is formatted like this:

 * Column 1: Protein ID (must match with reference)
 * Column 2: Replicate number (integer)
-* Columns 3-end: Protein amounts from co-fractionation data, e.g. isotopologue ratio for PCP-SILAC
+* Columns 3-end: Co-fractionated protein amount, e.g. isotopologue ratio for PCP-SILAC

-An example (very simplified) data set with one condtion, two replicates, and five fractions is shown below.
+A simple example dataset with one condtion, two replicates, and five fractions is shown below.

 ![Format your data files like this](/ReadmeFigures/examplefile1.jpg?raw=true)